gerardojbaez/php-checkup-docs/src/usage/builtin-checks.md

 # Built-in checks

-These are the built-in checks included with PHP Checkup; along with their configuration options which can vary from check to check.
+These are the built-in checks included with PHP Checkup; along with their configuration options which may vary from check to check.
 To learn how to *register* and *use* any of these checks, take a look at [this guide](/usage/check-list.html).

 ## PHP Extension Loaded